 written with format(i8, 1p, e24.14) and terminated by an entry with j = 0, where j denotes the jth variable and x_j is a real value.
 The jth variable is either the jth column or the (j - n)th slack, if j > n.
 Typically, hs(j) = 2 (superbasic).
-When nonlinear constraints are present, this list of superbasic variables is extended to include all basic nonlinear variables.
-The Jacobian matrix can then be reconstructed exactly for a restart.
-The list also includes nonbasic variables that lie strictly between their bounds.
+The list includes nonbasic variables that lie strictly between their bounds.

-Loading a NEW BASIS file
+Loading a New basis file

-A file that has been saved as an OLD BASIS file may be input at the beginning of a later run as a NEW BASIS file.
+A file that has been saved as an Old basis file may be input at the beginning of a later run as a New basis file.
 The following notes are relevant:

 - 1. The first line is input and printed but otherwise not used. - 2.
 The values labeled M and N on the second line must agree with m and n for the problem that has just been defined.
 The value labeled SB is input and printed but is not used. - 3.
 The next set of lines must contain exactly m values hs(j) = 3, denoting the basic variables. - 4.
 The list of j and x_j values must include an entry for every variable whose state is hs(j) = 2 (the superbasic variables). - 5.
 Further j and x_j values may be included, in any order. - 6.
-For any j in this list, if hs(j) = 3 (basic), the value x_j will be recorded for nonlinear variables, but the variable will remain basic. - 7.
-If $hs(j) \neq 3$, variable j will be initialized at the value x_j and its state will be reset to 2 (superbasic).
-If the number of superbasic variables has already reached the Superbasics limit, then variable j will be made nonbasic at its current value (even if it is not equal to one of its bounds).
+For any j in this list, the value x_j is recorded but the state is unaltered.

 6.2.
-PUNCH and INSERT files
+Punch and Insert files

 These files provide compatibility with commercial mathematical programming systems.
-The PUNCH file from a previous run may be used as an INSERT file for a later run on the same problem.
-It may also be possible to modify the INSERT file and/or problem and still obtain a useful advanced basis.
+The Punch file from a previous run may be used as an Insert file for a later run on the same problem.
+It may also be possible to modify the Insert file and/or problem and still obtain a useful advanced basis.